shaoweilin/shaoweilin.github.io/_posts/2014-08-13-statistics-and-machine-learning.md

 ---
 layout: post
-title: Statistics and Machine Learning
+title: Statistics and machine learning
 ---

 Below are some introductory texts for probability, statistics, machine learning and statistical learning theory.
 They are sorted roughly according to difficulty, so you can find a book that is suitable for where you are and what you need.